 In her free time, she enjoys spending time with her husband, kids and grandchildren (7 to date).
 She loves being outside in nature, hiking, kayaking, and playing at the beach and watching movies from around the world, especially since traveling has been difficult recently.

-is the ESL Program Coordinator at NCSU.
+is the TESOL Certificate Program Coordinator at NCSU.
 After getting her master's degree in English with a concentration in teaching ESL, she was awarded a Title VII grant to study cultural differences and ESL methodology.
 She spent three years working with K-8 ESL students on the Choctaw reservation and has since worked in higher education, where she is particularly interested in cultural differences in the ESL classroom.
-In addition to teaching two courses in the certificate program, Robin teaches FLE 401 and in the Summer Institute in English.
-When she's not teaching, Robin enjoys reading and watching movies.
+Robin teaches all of the FLE courses at NCSU and directs the Conversation and Coffee Program, which pairs FLE students with Americans taking courses in the OLLI program at NCSU.

 has an M.A. in TESOL from the University of Illinois, Urbana-Champaign.
 She is an instructor for the English for International Students Program in the Graduate School at Duke University.
 Prior to teaching at Duke, she taught graduate and undergraduate international students at NC State University and directed its Summer Institute in English intensive program.
 Carolyn also taught in Japan for more than seven years, in both academic and corporate environments.
 In 2016, she was chosen to be a Faculty Fellow with DELTA (Distance Education and Learning Technology Applications) at NCSU, and in 2017 she received the Ruth Crymes TESOL Academies Fellowships from International TESOL.
 Her interests include using online resources and technology applications to enhance student learning.
 In her free time, Carolyn enjoys cooking, exercising, reading and outdoor activities.